-In 2019, there’s nothing non-hardcore about Achaea or Iron Realms’ new science-fiction MUD, Starmourn, which is full of dizzying complexity: 12 player races, a whole galaxy of interconnected rooms, quests, and space stuff, wherein graffiti is a major pastime.
+There’s nothing non-hardcore about Achaea or Iron Realms’ science-fiction MUD, Starmourn, which is full of dizzying complexity: 12 player races, a whole galaxy of interconnected rooms, quests, and space stuff, wherein graffiti is a major pastime.
 So is spaceship construction, leaning against spaceship consoles, and RPG rock bands.
 In the upside-down world of MUD development, very little stands between those ‘wouldn’t it be cool?’ moments and their subsequent implementation.

 Back in 1997, however, the MUD business had turned sour thanks to AOL’s new flat-fee model.
 Customers no longer accepted the per-hour fees Mihaly had once paid to access online worlds, with flat-fee subscriptions now becoming the standard.
 And it didn’t help then that Achaea was, according to Mihaly, “partially a buggy mess”.
 Pushed to improvise, the young founder came up with an early take on the now ubiquitous free-to-play model selling ‘credits’ that could be spent in-game to improve skills.
 Over time, players asked to buy special items and weapons – something to make them stand out.

 Gift horse: Here are the best free MMOs to play today